MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

     - **Variable name**: The name of the variable in the flow.
     - **Data type**: The type of the variable: [text](variable-data-types.md#text-value), [number](variable-data-types.md#numeric-value), [boolean](variable-data-types.md#boolean-value), [custom object](variable-data-types.md#custom-object), [list](variable-data-types.md#list) or [datatable](variable-data-types.md#datatable).
     - **External name**: The name of the variable used outside the flow designer.
-The external name is the name that will appear in the cloud or desktop flow designer while calling the flow.A description of the variable that will appear in the cloud or desktop flow designer while calling the flow.
+The external name is the name that will appear in the cloud or desktop flow designer while calling the flow.
     - **Description**: A description of the variable that will appear in the cloud or desktop flow designer while calling the flow.
     - **Mark as sensitive**: Defines whether to mark the variable as sensitive or not.
 You can find information regarding senstive variables in [Sensitive variables](#sensitive-variables).